mvgk06/data-structures-and-algorithms/solutions/leetcode/101-symmetric-tree/README.md

         q.appendleft([root.left, root.right])
         while q:
             [l, r] = q.popleft()
-            if not l and not r:
+            if l is None and r is None:
                 continue

-            if not l or not r or l.val != r.val: return False
+            if l is None or r is None or l.val != r.val: return False

             q.appendleft([l.left, r.right])